Dirac cohomology and simple modules of the Dunkl-Opdam subalgebra via inherited Drinfeld properties

 where $\sum_{k=0}^{i-1}a_{k}<j \leq \sum_{k=0}^{i}a_{k}.$

-This character takes the first $a_0$ short reflections to $1$ it then takes the following $a_1$ short reflections to $\eta$ then the following $a_2$ character to $\eta^2$ and continues in this way.
-Finally it takes the last $a_{m-1}$ short reflections to $\eta^{m-1}$.
+This character takes the first $a_0$ reflections to $1$ it then takes the following $a_1$ reflections to $\eta$ then the following $a_2$ to $\eta^2$ and continues in this way.
+Finally it takes the last $a_{m-1}$ reflections to $\eta^{m-1}$.
 The set $A$ will become a parametrising set.

 \begin{example} Let $n = 5$ and $m=3$, define $\omega$ to be a primitive $3rd$ root of unity.
 The character of $\mathbb{C}[(\mathbb{Z}/3)^5]$ associated to the vector $(1,1,3)$ is such that;

 \end{example}